-Mutual Funds: valued at the net asset value ("NAV") provided by Fidelity.
+Mutual Funds: valued at the net asset value ("NAV") of shares held by the Plan at year end based on quoted prices in the active market.

-Common Stocks: valued based on quoted market price.
+Common Stocks: valued based on quoted market price on which the individual securities are traded.